ArushC/broadcast/README.md

    Note that if you modify the source code in any of the files, you will have to rerun the above commands to see the changes reflected in the compiled code.

-6. To test runtimes for one of the schemes, run the command "java schemes.**NAMEOFCLASS**>", where "/<NAMEOFCLASS/>" is the name of any one of the files in the "schemes" directory, excluding the '.java' file extension.
+6. To test runtimes for one of the schemes, run the command "java schemes.**NAMEOFCLASS**>", where **NAMEOFCLASS** is the name of any one of the files in the "schemes" directory, excluding the '.java' file extension.

 A detailed analysis of observed runtimes can be found in this research paper: https://eprint.iacr.org/2021/1526.